avatar-kaleb/kalebmckelvey-site/blog/positive-thinking-is-thinking-positively-start-today.md

 ### Take Responsibility

 In life, one can only control what they have control of, meaning there are situations, people, problems, and solutions that are dependent on others.
-A life focused on controlling we have control over, to the best of our ability on what, produces much more happyness in our lives.
-I feel that the most important factors we can control are emotions and thoughts.
+A life focused on controlling we have control over, to the best of our ability on what produces much more happiness in our lives.
+I feel that the most important factors we can control our emotions and thoughts.
 For us to control either, we must take responsibility by recognizing and changing them.
 We must focus on the solution, knowing that we are not the victim, but a leader leading ourselves to a better outcome.

 ### Share Kindness